Cité de l'Automobile: The museum today

-The museum houses three Type 41 "Royale"s: two of the original six Royales plus a replica of the Esder Royale created at the Schlumpf brothers' workshops from genuine Bugatti spare parts.
+The museum houses three Bugattii "Royale"s: two of the original six Royales plus a replica of the Esder Royale created at the Schlumpf brothers' workshops from original Bugatti spare parts.

-Few of the cars on display are in running order, although the old Schlumpf restoration shop, abandoned after they fled in 1977, is being revived to begin working again on the museum's cars.
+Few of the cars on display are in running order, although the old Schlumpf restoration shop, abandoned in 1977, is being revived to begin working again on the museum's cars.

-At the entrance, visitors are given free of charge an audioguide in their chosen language.
+visitors to the museum are given a free audioguide in their chosen language.
 The tour has been enhanced by new sections, films, driving simulators, robots and attractions such as sound programmes.